roc-lang/roc/www/content/tutorial.md

 dbg Str.concat singular plural
 ```

-You can also use `dbg` inside an expression: it will print its input to stderr and return it to the caller.
+You can also use `dbg` as a function inside an expression, which will print the function argument to stderr and then return the argument to the caller.
 For example:

 ```roc
 inc = \n -> 1 + dbg n